Peihw/prokaryotes-g-e/README.md

 ```
 ## Tips
 1. Creating the SoDpipe environment on a normal desktop computer (RAM:32GB) takes about 9 minutes.
-2. Running an end-to-end command on a genome assembly using a normal desktop computer (RAM:32GB) takes about .
+2. Running an end-to-end command on a genome assembly using a normal desktop computer (RAM:32GB) takes about 138 minutes.
 3. Users can enable or disable the function of translation initiation site reannotation (See SoDpipe/REAME for more details).
 4. For genomic data in other formats, We recommend reannotating the genome with Prokka and continuing the following analyses with "Snakefile.s" or "Snakefile.st".
 Users can edit the "Fasta" option in "config_s.yaml" with the information of your FASTA file.